Sammy92dec/mildew-detection-in-cherry-leaves/README.md

 - The slug size was also too large.
 So I added the extra large files in .slugignore file.

+- The Image montage wasn't working cause the list was in the .gitignore .I just had to remove validation dataset.

+- The data was running the whole Epoch so had to fix the earlystopp with patience 3 instead 4 and added a mode to max.It fixed that it stops early.

 ## Unfixed Bugs

 - No unfixed bugs were detected